redis/redis-doc/topics/protocol.md

     "-Error message\r\n"

-Error replies are only sent when something wrong happened, for instance if you try to perform an operation against the wrong data type, or if the command does not exist and so forth.
-So an exception should be raised by the library client when an Error Reply is received.
+Error replies are only sent when something wrong happens, for instance if you try to perform an operation against the wrong data type, or if the command does not exist and so forth.
+An exception should be raised by the library client when an Error Reply is received.

 <a name="integer-reply"></a>

-A few examples of an error replies are the following:
+The following are examples of error replies:

     -ERR unknown command 'foobar'
     -WRONGTYPE Operation against a key holding the wrong kind of value